-Better to Die Than Be Killed: In Legends 2, the Guildmaster is more than willingly to do this if the Birdbots manage to penetrate Nino Island.
-If they succeed, he will trigger the island's self destruct mechanism, killing everyone as a result.
+Better to Die Than Be Killed: In Legends 2, the Guildmaster is more than willing to do this if the Birdbots manage to penetrate Nino Island.
+If they succeed, he will trigger the island's self-destruct mechanism, killing everyone as a result.
 Naturally, this ends your game.

 BFG: The Active Buster and Powered Buster special weapons.
 Mega Man looks unwieldy swinging around a gun as tall as he is.